-Airfare,optional/individual transfers or excursions, items not on set dinner menu, beverages, insurance, tips to guides/leaders, items of a personal nature.
+Airfare, optional/individual transfers or excursions, items not on set dinner menu, beverages, insurance, tips to guides/leaders, and items of a personal nature.

 ACCOMMODATIONS AND FACILITIES

-Hotels: For our 8-day Tour of the Vanoise, we spend 2 nights in typically French, family-run, comfortable hotel in Pralognan la Vanoise.
+Hotels: For our 8-day Tour of the Vanoise, we spend 2 nights in typically French, family-run, comfortable hotels in Pralognan la Vanoise.
 Rooms are double occupancy with private baths.
 Single rooms are limited.
 All are friendly, family-run hotels that reflect the local character.
-Mark Tennent, our guide for this trip, has a well established relationship with the hotel, which assures a warm welcome.
+Mark Tennent, our guide for this trip, has a well-established relationship with the hotel, which assures a warm welcome.

 Mountain Huts or Refuges: We spend 5 nights in mountain refuges.
 The refuges in France can be wonderfully rustic farms which have been converted to accommodate hikers.
-They call also be more modern refuges, purpose built by the French Alpine Club, or CAF.
+They call also be more modern refuges, purpose-built by the French Alpine Club, or CAF.
 They all tend to have co-ed bunkrooms, called dortoirs.
 The bunk rooms vary in size each night.
-Some refuges have bunkrooms that sleep 6 other refuges have only larger bunkrooms that sleep 10 – 15.
+Some refuges have bunkrooms that sleep 6, while others have only larger bunkrooms that sleep 10 – 15.
 You should expect to share a bunk room for these nights.
 Private rooms are not available at the refuges.

 Breakfasts and dinners are served at the hotels or refuges and lunches are picnic style along the trail.